by Jack Penland

 WHAT ABOUT ART SCHOOLS?!?

-Both Whidbey and Camano Islands have a rich art tradition with many schools to educate and inspire bout novice and experienced artists.
-We’ll list them in September!
+Both Whidbey and Camano Islands have a rich art tradition with many schools to educate and inspire both novice and experienced artists.

 The beauty of Camano Island is the setting for this unique team-building adventure on Kristofferson Farm.
 You and your coworkers work through a series of team puzzles and challenges that break down barriers and help forge strong teams in the business world.
 And, you get to have a little fun along the way.
 Each session is customized to the team needs.